Best mechanical keyboards 2017

 Best Minimalist Mechanical Keyboard

 CODE 104-Key Illuminated Mechanical KeyboardCODE puts out amazingly attractive mechanical keyboards, and no list would be complete without one.
 Their commitment to doing things differently, like mechanical Cherry Green and Clear switches, and using a timelessly simple design and font.

 Individually backlit keys with 7 levels of brightness add to the overall class of the keyboard as well.
-There’s simply too many delightful features to list!
+There are simply too many delightful features to list!

 These keyboards are made by the WASD Keyboards company which has a great reputation in the mechanical keyboard community for excellent customer service.

-Read our full CODE keyboard review for more details.
+Read our full CODE keyboard review here for more details.

 Best Gaming Mechanical Keyboard